 So while they have the same ultimate effect of increasing HGH, they do so in slightly different ways.
 Tesamorelin is an FDA-approved treatment for reducing excess abdominal fat in HIV-infected patients with lipodystrophy and may be administered as a standalone treatment.
 Ipamorelin, on the other hand, has yet to pass human clinical trials and is typically administered in conjunction with another peptide.

 Ipamorelin vs. Tesamorelin Cost

 Another key difference between ipamorelin and tesamorelin is cost.

 How much does ipamorelin cost?
 Ipamorelin costs about $50 for 5 mg while tesamorelin costs about $70 for 5 mg.
 Depending on the dosing protocol adopted by the researcher, ipamorelin may cost significantly less than tesamorelin.

-This section will outline how tesamorelin and ipamorelin are typically dosed and cycled.
+This section will outline how tesamorelin and ipamorelin are typically dosed and cycled in research-only settings: